Rahwik/Flask-Setup/README.md

     b.
 Fill the table according to need.
     c.
 A_I section for thr primary key.
 A_I stands for Auto Incrementation.
 It means it will automatically increment value so that there is no repetition.
     ```
-## 8. Flask QLAlchemy and inputing data to Database:
+## 8. Flask SQLAlchemy and inputing data to Database:

 1. Install flask-sqlalchemy in the system.
    ```sh